Marcoc51/University-Courses/README.md

-## Decisions-Analysis
+## University-Courses
-It's a university module about AI Algorithms and python tasks solutions
+This is for University modules Tasks and their solutions.

+#### 1. Decisions Analysis:-<br>
-- The First Section Task:<br>
-&nbsp;&nbsp;&nbsp;It's about how to use python conditions, loops and functions
+- The First Section Task: It's about how to use python conditions, loops and functions.

+#### 2. Internet Programming:-<br>
+- First Task: It's about HTML Lists.
+- Second Task: It's about HTML Table.